 Your doctor will conduct a physical exam, look for signs and symptoms of influenza, and possibly order a test that detects influenza viruses.

 The most commonly used test is called a rapid influenza diagnostics test, which looks for substances (antigens) on a swab sample from the back of the nose or throat.
-These tests can provide results in 30 minutes or less.
+These tests can provide results in about 15 minutes.
 However, results vary greatly and are not always accurate.
 Your doctor may diagnose you with influenza based on symptoms, despite having a negative test result.

 More-sensitive flu tests are available in some specialized hospitals and labs.